 - Remembrance Day – a service, parade, ceremony and other activities on November 11th to honor veterans who have fought for Canada in past wars.

 - Holiday Cheer at the Pier – a small Christmas-themed event at Rocky Point Park on a weekend in early December.

 - CP Holiday Train – a cross-Canada tour of a train that delivers free concerts and collects donations for local food banks.
 The train stops most years in mid-December behind the Port Moody Rec Centre.

 Below are some tips and advice to help you make the most out of your visit to Port Moody.

 - If you like places in nature, then definitely check out Buntzen Lake and Sasamat Lake.
 Both are stunning!

 - Looking for a place for a snack?
-There’s a Boathouse Restaurant right at Rocky Point Point, plus at least one Fish & Chip shop plus the world-famous Rocky Point Ice Cream Shop.
+There’s a Boathouse Restaurant right at Rocky Point Park, along with at least one Fish & Chip shop plus the world-famous Rocky Point Ice Cream Shop.